-Staff had an HCP booth at both the Ancient City Kids Day and St. Johns County Cracker Day.
-At both booths, the topic of discussion was the importance of compliant beach lighting and educating the public on ways they can protect sea turtles.
-A craft was created for 250 kids at Ancient City Kids Day.
-It is estimated that 355 people visited the booths.
-Staff also spoke at Turning Point Christian Academy to the entire 6th grade class.
+Staff had an HCP booth at Ancient City Kids Day.
+At the booth, the topic of discussion was the importance of compliant beach lighting and educating the public on ways they can protect sea turtles.
+A craft was created for 250 kids on Ancient City Kids Day.
+Staff also gave presentations to Sawgrass Beach Club, the St. Augustine Garden Club and at various local condominiums about the HCP.